 4. Get Lots of Vitamin D

-Vitamin D is key in how to prevent the flu naturally.
+Gotta love the Sunshine Vitamin because it gives a lot of love back.
+In fact, Vitamin D is key in how to prevent the flu naturally.
 Studies have shown that low Vitamin D levels make the body more susceptible to cold and flu.
 The best way to get your fill of Vitamin D is to spend time outdoors on a regular basis.
+But if you live in more northern climes (for those in the Northern Hemisphere), then consider supplementing with a high-quality D3 supplement.

 5. Reduce Stress Levels